minnesota-connections-academy/biology-announcements/_posts/2020-11-7-ecological-good-news.md

 image: https://www.goodnewsnetwork.org/wp-content/uploads/2020/10/chimpanzee-public-domain-julie-ricard.jpg
 ---

 We all know there has been a lot of bad news lately regarding the environment.
 And we tend to focus on the bad news stories.
 Of course, its important to know about those stories.
-But even 2020 has its fair share of good news.
-Its also important to know when we make progress.
+But even 2020 has its fair share of good news - and it's important to know about those stories, too!

 Here are examples of two good news stories: